Iowa Supreme Court Addresses Creditor Access to Discretionary Trust Distributions

 Ramirez-Trujillo v.
 Quality Egg, LLC, 2026 WL 614953 (Iowa Mar.
 4, 2026)

-The Iowa Supreme Court addressed the intersection of trust law and creditor rights in a case involving claims against discretionary trust distributions.
+This case summary is provided for educational and informational purposes only.
+It should not be construed as legal advice. of trust law and creditor rights in a case involving claims against discretionary trust distributions.
 The decision in Ramirez-Trujillo v.
 Quality Egg, LLC provides important guidance on when and how creditors may reach trust assets that have been distributed or are pending distribution to beneficiaries.

 Background